749 Naval Air Squadron: Observer Training Squadron (1941–1945)

+From 1942 the squadron was also tasked with anti-submarine patrols, depth charges and flares were provided to these flights, until 1944, when US Navy forces took on this responsibility.

-749 NAS remained at RNAS Piarco for the duration of World War II, disbanding on 1 October 1945.
+749 Naval Air Squadron remained at RNAS Piarco for the duration of World War II, adding four Avro Anson multi-role training aircraft to its strength in 1954, however, it disbanded on 1 October 1945.

-Aircraft flown
+Aircraft operated

-The squadron has flown a number of different aircraft types, including:
+The squadron has operated three different aircraft types: